scaleway/cq-source-scaleway/README.md

 Env vars override config values if both are set.
 Default region and zone is assumed to be `fr-par` and `fr-par-1` respectively if not set.

+## Incremental Syncing

+The Scaleway plugin supports incremental syncing.
+This means that only new data will be fetched from Scaleway and loaded into your destination for supported tables (support depending on API endpoint).
+This is done by keeping track of the last item fetched and only fetching data that has been created since then.
+To enable this, `backend` option must be set in the spec (as shown below).
+This is documented in the [Managing Incremental Tables](https://www.cloudquery.io/docs/advanced-topics/managing-incremental-tables) section.

 ## Configuration

 The following source configuration file will sync all data from Scaleway to a PostgreSQL database.
 See [the CloudQuery Quickstart](https://www.cloudquery.io/docs/quickstart) for more information on how to configure the source and destination.